Song-worthy Apple Tarts. 1.10 Forgiveness and Stuff Part 2!

-Bake the tarts at 400 degrees for about 12 minutes for regular-sized or 10 for mini or until slightly darker golden brown.
+Bake at 400 degrees for about 15-20 minutes or until golden brown.

 Surprise!
 We have two recipes for Forgiveness and Stuff because it’s Christmas, and I’m about halfway through season one!
 If you haven’t read my first blog post for Forgiveness and Stuff where I made the famous Santa Burger from Luke’s, be sure to read it first.
 The Santa Burger is the more iconic Gilmore dish, but I couldn’t pass up the opportunity to make the apple tarts, so I decided to just make both.
 I mean, if this dessert is enough to make Lorelai brace a dinner party at her grandparents, then they must be incredible.
 I decided to make these a little more festive by adding bourbon to the apple filling.
 And what’s not to say Emily Gilmore wouldn’t serve boozy apple tarts at her Christmas party?